oemof/oemof-solph/docs/introductory_tutorials/temporal_aggregation.rst

     >>> print(list(es.timeincrement))
     [0.5, 0.5]

-It should be mentioned that the exact time stamp mostly helps with data processing.
-If they do not matter, you can simply give a number of ascending values.
+It should be mentioned that the exact time stamp helps with data processing but is not relevant for the optimisation.
+Thus, you can also give a number of ascending values.
 The time increment then is the difference between those.
 Except for the time index, the following energy system will produce exactly the same results.